-сг. пп.
+SECONDARY EDUCATION

+Cr.
+Hrs.

 Educational Statistics 311 2

 Scientific Study of Education 425 2

-Contemporary Philosophies of Education 324.
-2
+Contemporary Philosophies of Education 324 2

-Other Required Courses

 Secondary School Curriculum and Teaching 319 2

-Advanced Child and Adolescent Psychology 308 .
-2
+Advanced Child and Adolescent Psychology 308 2

-Guidance in the Secondary School 302 2 .
+Guidance in the Secondary School 302

 Techniques of Evaluation 312 2

-Supervision of Instruction 322 2
+Supervision of Instruction 322

 Seminar in Secondary Education 437 2

-•
+A to the total to the total to 1